 Soft infrastructure refers to all the institutions that help maintain a healthy economy.
 These usually require extensive human capital and are service-oriented toward the population.
 Soft infrastructure includes all educational, health, financial, law and order, governmental systems (such as social security), and other institutions that are considered crucial to the well-being of an economy.

 Hard infrastructure is comprised of all the physical systems that are crucial to running a modern, industrialized economy.
 It includes transport systems such as roads and highways and telecommunication services such as telephone lines and broadband systems.

 3. Critical Infrastructure

 Critical infrastructure makes up all the assets that are defined by the government as being crucial to the functioning of an economy.
 It includes assets used for shelter and heating, telecommunication, public health, agricultural facilities, etc. Examples of such assets: natural gas, drinking water, medicine

 Financing of Public Infrastructure

-Public infrastructure is financed in a number of ways, including publicly (through taxes), privately (through private investments), and public-private partnerships.
+Public infrastructure is financed in a number of ways, including publicly (through taxes), privately (through private investments), and through public-private partnerships.